romcal/romcal/README.md

     * Returns an array of dates in the season of Ordinary Time (Day after Baptism of the Lord till day before Ash Wednesday & dat after Pentecost to Christ the King)
  * `lent`
     * Returns an array of dates corresponding to the season of Lent (Ash Wednesday up to the day beforee Palm Sunday)
+ * `holyWeek`
+    * Returns an array of dates from Palm Sunday to Easter Vigil
  * `easter`
     * Returns an array of dates corresponding to the season of Easter (Easter Sunday up to Pentecost)
  * `advent`